bakasheddy/E-coms-Product-Recommender/README.md

 - regular expression was utilzedd for the cleaning on features which had repeated patterns of untidiness
 - features was converted to there appropriate data types
 - duplicates and NAN values that could not be helped was dropped and a clean_data was downloaded
+- pinecone was installed and a se
+- tesseract and pytesseract was installed and integrated to extract text from two images

   ### Module 2
   -